What patients and families need to know

 Appointments to Residency Training

-Residents are appointed to Children's National Health System on a yearly basis.
+Residents are appointed to Children's National Hospital on a yearly basis.
 It is expected that all pediatric residents will remain for the full three years to complete their training, except for those residents in the combined Preliminary Child Neurology and Pediatrics-Medical Genetics tracks.

 First Year Positions